 Her parents are a little much – I really can’t believe that anyone would be so totally weird and, if they were, I definitely don’t buy that the whole student body would love them when they showed up at school lunch, showing off their juggling skills and talking about ways to prevent urinary tract infections.
 Really?
 Would you be lining up to tell someone that you wished your parents were like that?
 I didn’t think so.

-It was one of those books where you laugh at some parts and just cringe at others because, oh, it’s painful to watch someone go to school in mutton sleeves and a giant bow on their bum.
+How NOT to be Popular was one of those books where you laugh at some parts and just cringe at others because, oh, it’s painful to watch someone go to school in mutton sleeves and a giant bow on their bum.